panosoft/pdf-form-fill/README.md

 Reads `input` from `stdin` and writes the filled PDF form `Buffer` to `stdout`.

+If an error is encountered, the error message and stack trace will be written to `stderr` and the process will exit with a code of `1`.

 __Arguments__

 - `input` - An stringified JSON object containing the following fields: